118 Quotes

 Archbishop Marcel Lefebvre (Founder of the SSPX) September 9, 1988 La Visibilité de L’église Source ↗

-Context: Article quotes Lefebvre on the SSPX and marks of the visible Church.
+Context: Lefebvre on the SSPX and marks of the visible Church.
+Relevant to claims that the Society preserved Catholic visibility amid post-conciliar crisis.

 SSPX Source